 Lisa Dale Norton

-Writing & Teaching
+Writing & Teaching Experience

-Founder & Director, Neahkahnie Institute, Manzanita, OR.
+Writing Organization Director, Neahkahnie Institute, Manzanita, OR.
 Founded and directed institute that sponsored creative writing workshops and The Onion Peak Reading Series.
 Taught creative writing.
 Led critique workshops.
 Responsible for hiring writers, planning/staging events, marketing/public relations, fund-raising, budgeting, and business planning.
 Booked nationally-recognized authors as well as local emerging writers.
 Calendars included workshops and readings by Diana Abu-Jaber, Lois Baker, Kim Barnes, Sheila Bender, James Bertolino, Robin Cody, John Daniel, Tracy Daugherty, Gary Ferguson, J.A.
 Jance, George Keithley, Edna Kovacs, Craig Lesley, Judith Massee, Jann Mitchell, Robert Michael Pyle, Carlos Reyes, Joanna Rose, Clem Starck, Susan Tweit, Donna K. Wright, M.K.
 Wren, and others.
 1994-2001

 Post-graduate: Fiction Writing, UCLA (University of California, Los Angeles, CA).
 2003-2009; University of Iowa, Iowa City, IA.
 1988-90.
 Studied with: David Borofka, Liz Carpenter, Jim Crumley, Dan Jaffe, Galway Kinnell, Bill Kittredge, Craig Lesley, Caroline Leavitt, Gary Miranda, Kim Stafford, Terry Tempest Williams.